kevinolega/callcentertrainingtips/_posts/2015-10-09-prospecting.md

 No means next opportunity by the way.
 Don't get too attached to your results.
 Your job is to work on the needed activities and the results will get better as you get better.
 That's the reason why I do my best to submit 50 resumes online each day for three days or until I start getting a lot of interview schedules.
 I'll stop here.
 I know you're excited to get started.
 Make a jobstreet account and send your resume to 20 companies and see what happens.
 Once you're done send me an email.
 I would love to know who among my readers are taking action.

 It's okay to get rejected by others.
 That's part of the process to becoming a better communicator.
 It's part of the process to getting a job.
-I believe that <strong>it's not okay to reject yourself by not trying</strong>.
+I believe that **it's not okay to reject yourself by not trying**.
 I believe that you have what it takes to get better and get hired and that's why I'm willing to do this and when you do, I would love to hear from you.

 Praying for your success.